Legally Reviewed By: Robert M. Knowles

 Create a Safe Outdoor Play Space

 Take the time to inspect where your children will be playing.
+Maintaining both indoor and outdoor space is crucial for child safety and overall cleanliness.
 Many child injuries can be prevented with precautionary measures, such as identifying and addressing potential premises hazards.
 Encourage your children to play in designated safe areas, such as a fenced yard that has already been inspected.
 Take the following steps to cultivate a safe, secure and hazard-free outdoor play area:

 Pay Attention to “Attractive Nuisances”